bentuino/temboo/README.md

   %git clone https://github.com/spark/core-communication-lib.git

-2. Go to core-firmware/inc and uncomment the line 54 of file spark_wiring_ipaddress.h with your favorite editor
+2. Note: This step is only required with older firmware - Go to core-firmware/inc and uncomment the line 54 of file spark_wiring_ipaddress.h with your favorite editor

 	// Overloaded cast operator to allow IPAddress objects to be used where a pointer